crf61/shopping-cart/README.md

 # Total Price
-    To make the program print out the total price, define the variable BEFORE THE LOOP Then make the program print out the total price after the loop Make sure that you make the program calculate the total price in additional to the matching_product["price"]
+    To make the program print out the total price, define the variable BEFORE THE LOOP Then make the program print out the total price after the loop Make sure that you make the program calculate the total price in additional to the matching_product["price"

+# Simplify the Process
+    Remove the list that pops up after the user says done; put a "for" function which will print the receipt at the end.
+Just copy and past the past code.